A new Oreo cupcake recipe just hit the block, and it brought a Cookies and Cream Oreo flavor that is going to put all other cupcakes to shame!

 - Preheat your oven to 350 degrees F. Line a muffin tin with 12 cupcake liners.
 Set aside.

-- Stir together the flour, cocoa powder, baking soda, and salt in a medium mixing bowl.
+- Stir together the flour, cocoa powder, baking powder, and salt in a medium mixing bowl.
 Set aside.

 - In a large mixing bowl, beat together the sugar, vegetable oil, egg, and vanilla until combined and smooth.
 Pour in the buttermilk and mix until combined.